Prembhanushali07/Netflix-GPT/README.md

 -create redux store with userSlice
--implement dispatch actions to redux store for sign in and sign out -bugfix : if the user is not logged in redirect to / and vice versa
+-implement dispatch actions to redux store for sign in and sign out -bugfix : if the user is not logged in redirect to / and vice versa -get api from tmdb api
+-custom hook for nowplayingmovies
+-update store with movies data
+-planning for main and secondary container
+-fetch data for trailer video and update the store with trailer data -embedded youtbe video and make it run